Leon Ray Livingston

-There were many hobos who imitated Livingston and claimed the moniker A-No.-1.
+There were many hobos who imitated Livingston and claimed the moniker A-No. 1.
 Due to this, Livingston was known to travel with a scrapbook of his journeys (which included a personalized note from President William Howard Taft and an autograph from Theodore Roosevelt), copies of his books, and always two $50 bills.
 In a rarity among hobos of his time, Livingston did not smoke or drink, and was known to always dress well and be exceptionally clean.

 The year after the death of author Jack London, Livingston published a memoir in which he described their cross-country adventures together during the late 19th century.
 According to Livingston, the "keen and penetrating" 18-year-old London had tracked him down and was "faithfully acting the role of the dog who adopted his master."
 The book, titled From Coast to Coast with Jack London, became the basis for the movie Emperor of the North Pole (1973), directed by Robert Aldrich.

 During his later life, he continued to roam the country, but he became a lecturer warning families and children against tramp life.
 "I began out of necessity, continued because I loved the life, and now because I know nothing else," he said.

-He died in 1944 in Houston, Texas.
+He died in 1944 in Erie, Pennsylvania of heart failure.
 While having a grave marked "A-No.1 At rest at last" in a Cambridge Springs, Pennsylvania cemetery, his actual body was buried in Laurel Hill Cemetery outside of Erie.